pegasystems/pega-datascientist-tools/README.md

 We release this under the Apache 2.0 license and welcome contributing back, preferably through pull requests, but just submitting an Issue or sending a note to the authors is fine too.
 Pega does not make any representation or warranty with respect to this free software.

 The tools help to do analysis on Pega decisioning and predictive analytics as used in solutions such as Customer Decision Hub or Process AI, pull data from the platform, easily build meaningful plots and more.
-Tooling exists in both R and Python, as an R package, a pip-installable Python package, notebooks and other scripts.
-See the [Graph Gallery](https://pegasystems.github.io/pega-datascientist-tools/Python/articles/graph_gallery.html) for a sample of the graphs you can build to help get insights from the platform.
-Or jump right into the examples in [Python examples](https://pegasystems.github.io/pega-datascientist-tools/Python/examples.html), [R vignettes](https://pegasystems.github.io/pega-datascientist-tools/R/articles/index.html), or [browse the example folder](https://github.com/pegasystems/pega-datascientist-tools/tree/master/examples).
+There is a pip-installable Python package, notebooks and other scripts.
+See the [Graph Gallery](https://pegasystems.github.io/pega-datascientist-tools/Python/articles/graph_gallery.html) for a sample of the graphs you can build to help get insights from the platform or jump right into the [examples](https://pegasystems.github.io/pega-datascientist-tools/Python/examples.html), and [browse the examples folder](https://github.com/pegasystems/pega-datascientist-tools/tree/master/examples).

 # Getting Started